 Will the Adoptive Family Change My Child's Name?

-If you’ve been considering placing your older child up for adoption, it’s because you want to give them a better future and a fresh start.
-While it’s difficult to make this decision, you might have come to the realization that it’s the best thing for you and for them.
+If you’re considering placing your older child up for adoption, it’s because you want to give them a better future.
+It’s difficult, but you may have realized it’s best for you and for them.
 But once your child joins their new family, can adoptive parents change a child’s name?

 The answer to that is yes.
 Legally, the adoptive family has every right to change the child’s name.
 While there’s no guarantee that every adoptive family wants to change the child’s name, they certainly can if they want to.